 UA Board of Regents demands secrecy in presidential search

-There is still time for the University of Alaska Board of Regents to correct its outrageous plan to keep the identities of finalists for the UA presidency secret.
+The University of Alaska Board of Regents has adopted a plan to prevent the general public from knowing the identities of finalists for the UA presidency.

-The general public, most university students and almost everyone with an interest in the future of Alaska’s university will be prohibited from knowing anything about the three-to-five finalists the presidential search committee plans to name.
+This means that many people with an interest in the future of Alaska’s university will be prohibited from knowing anything about the three-to-five finalists the presidential search committee plans to name in April.

 Since this is a process akin to the College of Cardinals selecting a pope, perhaps the public will be informed that a new president has been named with the emission of white smoke from a chimney on the Butrovich Building.

-What really bothers me is the idea that people who learn about the names of the finalists will be forced to sign nondisclosure agreements.
+What bothers me the most is the idea that people who talk to and learn something about the finalists will be asked to sign nondisclosure agreements regarding what should be a public process.

 “All individuals involved in the candidate selection process will be required to sign non-disclosure agreements to protect the identity of each candidate and any potentially personally identifiable information about them.
 Feedback from the various stakeholders involved in the interview process will be provided back to the Board of Regents for its consideration,” Scott Jepsen, the chair of the regents and the chair of the UA presidential search committee said in a February 16 letter.

-Jepsen claims the idea of excluding the public from even knowing the names of the candidates was “made thoughtfully, with the goal of balancing openness with the practical realities of university presidential searches today and UA’s long-term interests.”
+Jepsen writes that the idea of excluding the public from even knowing the names of the candidates was “made thoughtfully, with the goal of balancing openness with the practical realities of university presidential searches today and UA’s long-term interests.”

 The search committee includes Jepsen, Joey Crum, Karen Perdue, Bonnie Brennan, Austin Cranford, Jackie Cason, Charlene Stern, Russell Dick, Erec Isaacson, Dave Karp, Katie Koester, Meg Nordale, Joe Usibelli, Jr. and Conrad Woodhead.